Daytime: At middle latitudes

 At middle latitudes, far from both the Equator and the poles, variations in the length of daytime are moderate.
 In the higher middle latitudes where Montreal, Paris and Ushuaia are located, the difference in the length of the day from summer to winter can be very noticeable: the sky may still be lit at 10 pm in summer, but may be dark at 5 pm in winter.
 In the lower middle latitudes where southern California, Egypt and South Africa are located, the seasonal difference is smaller, but still results in approximately 4 hours difference in daylight between the winter and summer solstices.
 The difference becomes less pronounced the closer one gets to the equator.
 An approximation to the monthly change can be obtained from the rule of twelfths.

 Variations in solar noon

 The exact instant of solar noon, when the Sun reaches its highest point in the sky, varies with the seasons.
-This variation is called the equation of time; the magnitude of variation is about 30 minutes over the course of a year.
+This variation is quantified by the equation of time; the magnitude of variation is about 30 minutes over the course of a year.